harinyadevi/Treffen-teams-clone/README.md

 ### Check out the live demo of Treffen!
 https://treffen-meet-anywhere.herokuapp.com/

+#### Note: If you are using Treffen for the first time, refresh the site once or twice to connect with other participants.

 ### Features of the application:
 - A minimum of two users can connect over video and audio channels
 - Participants of the meeting can turn on and off their video and audio whenever necessary